Active care beyond disease-directed therapy

 Supportive care is not ancillary in cold agglutinin disease; historically, counseling and non-pharmacologic measures were considered the mainstay of management because effective drug therapy was limited.1

 Not all patients require pharmacologic treatment, and some may be managed without disease-directed therapy, making supportive care central to clinical management.
 In this sense, supportive care is not what precedes treatment.
-For many patients, it is the treatment.2
+For some patients, supportive care may be the main management strategy.2

 What supportive care is trying to accomplish